Here at Spinach Tiger we know how to make a good roast chicken, and we can make it to your taste.

 I always use a cast iron pan that is a little larger than my chicken so I can squeeze in potatoes and carrots.
 However, a will work in a pinch and give you a lot of room for vegetables.
 It might not brown the chicken on the bottom as easily.

-I never add any butter or oil because the fat in the chicken skin is all the chicken needs and will crisp up, which might be harder to do when adding more fat.
+I rarely any butter or oil because the fat in the chicken skin is all the chicken needs and will crisp up, which might be harder to do when adding more fat.

 Stuff herbs, lemons, garlic, etc inside the cavity to add further flavor.